gpanda70/data-engineering-experiments/spark/README.md

 **Cluster manager:** It allocates resources(CPU, memory, storage) to the worker nodes and driver node.
 The types of managers are standalone, Mesos, Yarn, K8s

-**Worker Node:** Physical or Virtual machine in the cluster.
-It's primary role is to provide the environment and resource(CPU, memory, storage) for executors to run.
+**Worker Node:** Physical or Virtual machine in the cluster that provides the environment and resource(CPU, memory, storage) for executors to run.

-**Executor:** JVM process launched for spark application.
-It's primary role is to execute tasks from the Driver.
+**Executor:** JVM process that executes tasks assigned by the Driver.

 **Slots:** Fancy name for executor cores.
 Typically 1 slot<--->1 task<--->1 partition.
 So If I have 4 executors with 4 slots, I can run 16 tasks in parallel